- From the Director's Desk

 - Contact Us

-The purpose of Therapeutic Recreation is to assist an individual in developing and implementing a health balanced leisurely lifestyle.
+The purpose of Inclusive Recreation is to assist an individual in developing and implementing a health balanced leisurely lifestyle.
 Please be sure to fill out the Participant Health Assessment Form.

 Leisure programs and opportunities help to improve quality of life as well as improve and maintain physical and psychological health and well-being.